Three lanes. One engagement model. No surprises on the invoice.

 Recent example

 A tier-1 European energy operator's procurement NFR matrix carried roughly fifty line items across cyber security and data architecture domains.
-The vendor needed a structured response that would survive procurement review, with evidence trails for partial-compliance items and a separate cost-impact tab for non-compliant ones.
-We produced the response register, a deep-dive sheet for the difficult items, and a source-verification log linking each justification to the underlying meeting or email.
-Pre-contract due diligence engagement.
+We produced the response register, deep-dive sheet, and source-verification log linking each justification to a meeting or email.
 Read full case study →

 AI integration for established systems